 French-born chef Daniel Boulud is best known for his eponymous New York restaurant, the two-Michelin-starred Daniel, as well as a slew of brasseries and bistros as far afield as London, Singapore and Washington DC.
 For his first foray into Dubai, he’s set up shop in the Sofitel The Obelisk, opening Brasserie Boulud in the glitzy new Egyptian-themed hotel in Umm Hurair 2.
 Expect faultless European cuisine and intuitive service in stunning surrounds.

 Brasserie Boulud, Sofitel Dubai The Obelisk, Umm Hurair 2, Dubai.
 Mon to Thu 6pm to midnight (kitchen open 7pm to 11.30pm), Fri and Sat 6pm to 1.30am (kitchen open 7pm to midnight).
 Tel: (04) 281 4020. sofitel-dubai-theobelisk.com

 Gordon Ramsay brings his signature British cooking to two restaurants in Dubai.
-At Atlantis The Palm you’ll find Bread Street Kitchen, a casual eatery with a crowd-pleasing menu of beef Wellington, roasts and classic fish and chips.
-His most recent opening can be found at Caesars Palace Bluewaters Dubai, and is named after his popular TV show, Hell’s Kitchen.
+At Atlantis, The Palm you’ll find Bread Street Kitchen, a casual eatery with a crowd-pleasing menu of beef Wellington, roasts and classic fish and chips.
+His other restaurant can be found at Caesars Palace Bluewaters Dubai, and is named after his popular TV show, Hell’s Kitchen.

 Michelin-star-toting British chef Jason Atherton has restaurants in London, New York, Shanghai and St-Moritz.
 Here in Dubai, he brings his modern European sensibilities to Marina Social, at the InterContinental Dubai Marina.
 Order the beef Wellington for two, or leave your meal in the hands of the kitchen, with the ‘Feed Me’ menu.